In place of saturated fat in the diet, essential fatty acids are needed.

 To tip the balance towards omega-3s over omega-6 fatty acids, we recommend taking an omega-3 supplement daily.
 Omega-3 can be plant or fish based.

-- Flaxseed oil is a plant-based source of omega-3 and is the preferred source of omega-3 supplementation on the OMS Program.
+- Flaxseed oil is a plant-based source of omega-3 and is the preferred source of omega-3 supplementation on the Overcoming MS Program.

 Flaxseed oil (also known as flax oil or linseed oil) is made from flax seeds which are high in omega-3 fatty acids and have been ground and pressed to release their natural oil.
 Flaxseed oil is the best plant-based oil, but is relatively unstable and prone to oxidation.
 This means you should be careful about sourcing and storing the flaxseed oil in order to get the desired benefits.

 How Omega-3 supplements should be stored: